 In this article, on-line trading presupposes access to an Internet connection.
 The Other Trading Options section of the grid shows alternatives to Internet trading.
-In addition to being able to place trades via a computerized trading module hosted at the firms Web site, brokers may offer touch-tone telephone service as well as hand-held wireless options for investors on the go.
+In addition to being able to place trades through the firm’s Web site via a computer, personal digital assistant (PDA) or even a cell phone, some brokers offer touch-tone telephone service.

 The Flat-Fee Commission Rate and Maximum Number of Shares columns should serve as the base for any commission analysis.
-A sample trade of 500 shares at $50 per share is presented, along with what percentage of the total transaction the commission represents, to allow comparison with brokers that do not have flat-fee schedules.
+If the broker does not offer a flat-rate schedule, then “n/a” appears.
+A sample on-line trade of 500 shares at $50 per share is presented, along with what percentage of the total transaction the commission represents, to allow comparison with brokers that do not have flat-fee schedules.
 The chart also indicates any additional charge for limit orders (set price or better).

-For example, Firstrade Securities has a flat fee of $6.95 for a market order without regard to the number of shares traded.
-An additional $5 fee is levied for trades placed as limit orders.
+For example, Investrade Discount Securities has a flat fee of $7.95 for an on-line market order without regard to the number of shares traded.
+An additional $4 fee is charged for trades placed as limit orders.
 York Securities, a firm that does not use the flat-fee commission schedule, charges $0.02 per share with a minimum charge of $40.
-This means the commission cost for 500 shares at $50 per share is $40.
+This means the on-line commission cost for 500 shares at $50 per share is $40.

 All on-line brokers included here handle stock trades, so this is not shown in the grid as a column under securities handled.
 Most of the brokers allow you to trade other basic securities such as options and mutual funds.
-Unfortunately, only 11 of the firms in this years survey allow individuals to trade futures contracts on-line.
+Unfortunately, only 12 of the firms in this year’s survey allow individuals to trade futures contracts on-line.
 This is primarily due to the highly leveraged nature of futures and their accompanying liability concerns.
-Just over half of the brokers allow investors to trade bonds on-line.
-With the exception of U.S. Treasuries, the bond market is very fragmented and therefore less suited toward simple on-line order entry systems.
+Half of the brokers allow investors to trade bonds on-line.
+With the exception of U.S. Treasuries, the bond market is very fragmented and therefore less suited toward simple on-line order-entry systems.